Persian or Farsi, that's the question!

 Still confusing, I know!
 Bear with me.
 So, what is finally the correct way to say it?
 Okay, let's put it this way: What do you call the language which is spoken in Italy?
 Of course you know it, it is called Italian.
 But how do people in Italy actually name their own language?
 If you are curious to know, they call it Italiano (or Italiana).
 Now, if you are in Italy, you should definitely use the word Italiano.
 But if you are in the United States, you call it Italian because this is how we use the word in English, right?
-Even an Italian does the same.
-If s/he is here in the States, s/he would tell you: I speak Italian not Italiano, makes sense?
+Even an Italian does the same if s/he lives here in the States, and s/he would tell you: I speak Italian, not Italiano, makes sense?

-So, by the same token, people in Iran call the language "Farsi", not Persian while they are in Iran, but the same people, if they are in the States, they call it, or better say, they should call it "Persian" as it is the English word for Farsi, and so should we when we refer to the language that is spoken in Iran.
+So, by the same token, people in Iran call the language "Farsi", not Persian while they are in Iran, but the same people, if they live in an English-speaking country, they call it, or better say, they should call it "Persian" as it is the English word for Farsi, and so should we when we refer to the language that is spoken in Iran.

 Your next legitimate question: But I have heard many Iranian nationals in the States or in the west who call it Farsi, how come?
 And you heard it right.
 Since it is widely spoken in social media and specially with the globalization in place, they may do so.
 However, if you want to articulate it in an official/academic setting or in an article, a book, or in a presentation, "Persian" is the right word.

-On the other hand, Iranians are very sensitive to call it the "correct" way, that is the word Persian, outside of Iran for two main reasons:
+On the other hand, Iranians are very sensitive to what they call the "correct" way, that is the word Persian, outside of Iran for two main reasons:

 * Copyright notice: You may use this post by adding the source and the URL link to the page.